Camerash/guides/auth/basics/android.md

    public void onLogoutFail(Error error) {
         Log.i("Skygear Logout", "onLogoutFail: Fail with reason:" + error.getMessage());
    }

 });
 ```

 ## Getting the current User

-After sign up / log in, the user session can be obtained by:
+After sign up / log in, the user session can be obtained with `getCurrentUser`.

 ```java
 User currentUser = skygear.getCurrentUser(); // Return null if not logged in